Elinor Flynn

 BA (Princeton) MA (Irvine) PhD (New York)

-Dr Flynn’s research examines the consequences of diversity initiatives and contributors to inequality in organisations, with a particular focus on gender.
-She also studies how employees navigate work-life tradeoffs and their implications for well-being and organizational diversity.
-Her research has been published in top journals including Journal of Applied Psychology and Academy of Management Journal.
+Dr. Elinor Flynn's research examines the consequences of diversity initiatives and contributors to inequality in organisations, with a particular focus on gender.
+She also studies how employees make career decisions, and their implications for work-life dynamics, wellbeing, and gender equality.
+Her research addresses critical questions about how organisations can create more equitable workplaces and support employees in managing competing demands between their professional and personal lives.
+Her research has been published in leading journals including the Journal of Applied Psychology and the Academy of Management Journal.

-Dr Flynn began her academic career with a BA in English from Princeton University, followed by an MA in Psychology and Social Behaviour at UC Irvine, before obtaining her PhD in Management (Organisational Behaviour) from the Stern School of Business at New York University.
+Dr. Flynn began her academic career with a BA in English from Princeton University, followed by an MA in Psychology and Social Behaviour at University of California, Irvine, before obtaining her PhD in Management (Organisational Behaviour) from the Stern School of Business at New York University.
+This interdisciplinary background, spanning literature, psychology, and management, informs her comprehensive approach to studying organisational behaviour and workplace dynamics.

 - eflynn@london.edu